 Responsible for the sheer impracticality of beautiful furniture design for modern life: Ludwig Mies van der Rohe.

-Along with buildings, Mies also created several iconic examples of modern furniture following these design philosophies, including the Barcelona chair, couch, and table, and the Brno chair.
-These are among the first furniture items, that are commonly regarded as “modern.”
-This was furniture of the future.
+Along with buildings, Mies also created several iconic examples of modern furniture following these design philosophies, including the Barcelona chair (plus 3-seater), couch, and the Brno chair.
+These were among the first furniture items that were commonly regarded as “modern”.
+Furniture of the future.
 In 1929.
 And today.

-The Barcelona Chair
+The Barcelona Chair (3-Seater)

-“This chair can never be cozy and belongs only in waiting rooms.
+This chair can never be cozy and belongs only in waiting rooms.
 After twenty minutes you are ready to get up because there are no armrests.

 The Brno Chair